bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 Make sure that you have the following available:
 * [A Crazyflie 2.X](https://store.bitcraze.io/products/crazyflie-2-1)
 * [A Lighthouse deck](https://store.bitcraze.io/products/lighthouse-positioning-deck)
-* Two SteamVR Bsestations.
+* Two Lighthouse Bsestations.
 We advise to [buy version 2.0](https://store.bitcraze.io/products/lighthouse-v2-base-station) but version 1.0 is also compatible.
 * [A Crazyradio PA](https://store.bitcraze.io/products/crazyradio-pa)
 {% endsi_step %}